danmolloy/danmolloy/README.md

-- 👋 Hi, I’m @danmolloy
+# Hi, I’m @danmolloy
-- 👀 Pre Covid, I was a full time classical musician.
-I'm now interested in becoming a developer.
-- 🌱 I’m currently learning frontend web development through freeCodeCamp.
-I also know some Python.
-- 💞️ I’m looking to collaborate on anything that welcomes first time collaborators.
-- 📫 Contact me at danielmolloy_6@icloud.com
+I'm a musician.
+In my free time I enjoy learning to code.

 <!---
 danmolloy/danmolloy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.